Optimal Polynomial-Time Estimators: A Bayesian Notion of Approximation Algorithm: Fundamentals

 \subsection{Simple Example}

-The concept of an optimal polynomial-time estimator is in some sense complementary to the concept of pseudorandom: a pseudorandom process deterministically produces output that appears random to bounded algorithms whereas optimal polynomial-time estimators compute the moments of the perceived random distributions of the outputs of deterministic processes.
-To demonstrate this complementarity and give an elementary example of an optimal polynomial-time estimator, we use the concept of a hard-core predicate (which may be regarded as en elementary example of pseudorandom).
+The concept of an optimal polynomial-time estimator is in some sense complementary to the concept of pseudorandomness: a pseudorandom process deterministically produces output that appears random to bounded algorithms whereas optimal polynomial-time estimators compute the moments of the perceived random distributions of the outputs of deterministic processes.
+To demonstrate this complementarity and give an elementary example of an optimal polynomial-time estimator, we use the concept of a hard-core predicate (which may be regarded as an elementary example of pseudorandomness).
+The notation $\Fall_\text{neg}$ below refers to the fall space defined in Example~\ref{exm:fall_neg} (functions that fall faster than any polynomial). $\frac{1}{2}$ is an optimal polynomial-time estimator for a hard-core predicate.

 \begin{theorem} Consider $\Dist$ a word ensemble of rank ${1}$ s.t. for any different $k,l \in \Nats$,\\ ${\Supp \Dist^k \cap \Supp \Dist^l = \varnothing}$, ${f: \Supp \Dist \rightarrow \Words}$ one-to-one and $B$ a hard-core predicate of $(\Dist,f)$ (see Definition~\ref{def:hard_core}).
 Define ${m: \Supp \Dist \rightarrow \Nats}$ by